 Poor adherence to therapy

 Type of delivery is usually spontaneous vaginal delivery at term.
 Risk of stillbirth and shoulder dystocia increases near term.
-Thus, if labor does not begin spontaneously by 39 weeks, induction is often necessary; also, delivery may be induced between 37 to 39 weeks without amniocentesis if adherence to therapy is poor or if blood glucose is poorly controlled.
+Thus, if labor does not begin spontaneously by 39 weeks, induction is often necessary.
 Dysfunctional labor, fetopelvic disproportion, or risk of shoulder dystocia may make cesarean delivery necessary.

 Blood glucose levels are best controlled during labor and delivery by a continuous low-dose insulin infusion.
 If induction is planned, women eat their usual diet the day before and take their usual insulin dose.
 On the morning of labor induction, breakfast and insulin are withheld, baseline fasting plasma glucose is measured, and an IV infusion of 5% dextrose in 0.45% saline solution is started at 125 mL/hour, using an infusion pump.
 Initial insulin infusion rate is determined by capillary glucose level.
 Insulin dose is determined as follows: